-Medical DITI is a noninvasive diagnostic technique that allows the examiner to visualise and quantify changes in skin surface temperature.
-An infrared scanning device is used to convert infrared radiation emitted from the skin surface into electrical impulses that are visualised in colour on a monitor.
+Medical DITI is a noninvasive diagnostic technique that allows the examiner to visualize and quantify changes in skin surface temperature.
+An infrared scanning device is used to convert infrared radiation emitted from the skin surface into electrical impulses that are visualized in color on a monitor.

 This visual image graphically maps the body temperature and is referred to as a thermogram.
-The spectrum of colours indicate an increase or decrease in the amount of infrared radiation being emitted from the body surface.
-Since there is a high degree of thermal symmetry in the normal body, subtle abnormal temperature asymetry's can be easily identified.
+The spectrum of colors indicate an increase or decrease in the amount of infrared radiation being emitted from the body surface.
+Since there is a high degree of thermal symmetry in the normal body, subtle abnormal temperature asymmetry's can be easily identified.

 Clinical uses for DITI include: